randomnoun/java-to-graphviz/README.md

 Anyway.
 You can annotate the generated diagram using specially-formatted comments, because I think annotations are an abomination.
 You can probably use annotations as well later on once I've implemented that.

-So anyway here's the 10 types of statement it can handle:
+So anyway here's the type of output it can produce:

 |  AST node |  Sample code | Diagram |
 |--|--|:--:|